-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options WM7 Work with municipalities, agriculture and development communities, landowners and other partners to quantify, value and protect wetlands as hydrologic and natural assets.
-MVCA MUNIC UNIVERSITIES DEVEL & AGRI INDIGENOUS PEOPLES NGOs Shared leadership roles Explore collaborations with academic community to undertake ecological/environmental valuation research.
-Explore federal funding opportunities to support valuation research relative to climate change resiliency.
-WM8 Work with municipalities, agriculture and development communities, and other landowners and partners to enhance onsite retention and infiltration of water.
-MUNIC(L) MVCA DEVEL & AGRI NGOs Produce and deliver education and communication programming to demonstrate LID technologies for municipalities and developers.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options WM8 Work with municipalities, agriculture and development communities, and other landowners and partners to enhance on-site retention and infiltration of water.
+Municipalities (Lead) MVCA DEVEL and AGRI NGOs Shared leadership roles Produce and deliver education and communication programming to demonstrate LID technologies for municipalities and developers.
 Work with municipalities to determine strategies for the implementation of LIDs at both policy and planning approval levels.
 Direct stewardship programming to focus on on-site retention/LID design and best management practices.
 WM9 Enhance response planning and readiness through the Low Water Response Team and ensure it includes representation from all key water use sectors.
 (CA responsibility falls under Ontario Low Water Response Strategy).
-LWRT(L) MUNIC MNRF With broad representation of many partners, the LWRT is well positioned to lead projects aimed at: determining sector specific stresses and needs during drought events to inform water budget and water management considerations. encouraging the development of water conservation measures and tools among impacted sectors to support self-directed resilience efforts.
+LWRT (Lead) Municipalities MNRF With broad representation of many partners, the LWRT is well positioned to lead projects aimed at: determining sector specific stresses and needs during drought events to inform water budget and water management considerations. encouraging the development of water conservation measures and tools among impacted sectors to support self-directed resilience efforts.
 WM10 Support Hydro Producers and municipalities in undertaking an Ice Risk Assessment where deemed beneficial.
-MVCA HYDR0(L) MUNIC(L) MVCA to provide a support rather than lead role.
+MVCA HYDR0 (Lead) Municipalities (Lead) MVCA to provide a support rather than lead role.
 Work with hydropower producers and municipalities to determine the need for such a study.
 Assist in providing data and technical support, and in seeking project research support and/or funding from outside sources.